Skip to content

 Quick Answers

 Many are, especially rural and edge parcels.
-We check the State Fire Marshal map during scoping.
+We check the State Fire Marshal map during scoping before quoting the assembly.

 Yes — Class A fiber cement supports narrow-exposure lap and shingle profiles that read correctly on historic Nevada County architecture.